Can Mice Climb Walls? (and Other Surfaces)

 mouse climbing onto countertop

 You may be thinking that there’s no way a mouse could climb up onto a kitchen countertop.
 But you’d be wrong.
 Sure, it may be tough or even impossible to scale the front side of kitchen drawers and cabinets (especially when the countertop has an overhang), but mice are resourceful critters.
+This is especially true when there are potential food sources nearby.

 As already mentioned, mice can climb walls so oftentimes, it’s a simple transition to the counter.
 They can even climb cables or onto nearby objects and then use their jumping ability to make it the last few inches onto the countertop.